brevis-network/prover-network-contracts/docs/market.md

 - Amount: Second-lowest bid in reverse auction (or the only bidder's bid), subject to protocol fee cut

 ### **Slashing**
-- Penalizes assigned provers who fail to deliver after winning auction
+- Penalizes assigned provers who fail to deliver after winning an auction.
 - Prerequisites:
   - Request must be refunded first
   - Must be within slash window after deadline
 - Calculation: `slashAmount = (request.minStake × slashBps) / 10000`
-  - Uses request's required minStake (not prover's total assets) for consistent penalties
+  - Uses request's required minStake (not prover's total assets) for and predictable and consistent penalties

 ---